-The partner heading the internal audit function and the team members have the relevant experience and qualifications to conduct the internal audit of the Group companies.
+The partner heading the Group's internal audit function and the team members have the relevant experience and qualifications to conduct the internal audit of the companies under the Group.
+He is assisted by an Internal Audit Manager and a Senior Internal Auditor.